ys1998/spsim/README.md

     *  **ALU3** - Similar to ALU's 1 & 2 but handles only *add* for computing the memory addresses for *lw* & *sw* instructions.
     *  **MEM** - Memory unit, used by *lw* and *sw* instructions to communicate with the memory.
     *  **Writer** - Reads the outputs from all three latches (i.e. the output latches of all three ALUs) and performs writes to corresponding destination registers.
-    *  **Flusher** - In case of branch misprediction, it flushes all invalid instructions from the pipeline and restores the original state by updating the program counter and reverting back altered logical-to-physical register mappings.

 2. Apart from these clocked entities, several *static entities* were also used:
     *  **ICache/DCache** - simulate the instruction and data caches respectively